MCDReforged/MCDReforged.github.io/docs/plugin_dev/classes/ServerInterface.md

 Return a simple plugin command source for e.g. command execution

-It\'s not player or console, it has maximum permission level, it use [logger](#logger) for replying
+It's not player or console, it has maximum permission level, it use [logger](#logger) for replying

 #### execute_command